Chymyst/chymyst-core/docs/chymyst-core.md

 Each molecule carries a name, which can be obtained as `m.name`.
 The name will be used when printing the molecule for debugging purposes.
-Otherwise, names have no effect on runtime behavior.
+Otherwise, names have no effect on run-time behavior.

 The convenience macros `m` and `b` can be used to further reduce the boilerplate: